 The cons of using evergreen content include:

 - Needs periodic updates: You can’t make an evergreen post and then forget it if you plan on keeping your keyword ranking.
 Other content creators will create the same articles, so you will need to update yours to stay relevant in search engines.

 - Newsworthy content might take precedence: Your article about how to score tickets to Hamilton might take a back seat when it’s announced that a real-life romance has sprung from the Hamilton cast.

 This section includes the most frequently asked questions about evergreen content.

 How do I maintain keyword ranking with evergreen content?

 New answers are provided to questions every day, which means that content you create today will get answered again and again by other people.
 To maintain your keyword ranking, update your article at least every six months to make sure it is the best possible answer to a question.

 Evergreen content on social media is very similar to content posted on blogs, websites, and magazines.
 However, they’re typically posted in microblog format because of the character limits on most social media platforms.
 As long as your social media content is something that’s still relevant for a long time, it’s still evergreen.

 Yes, you can use evergreen content in marketing.
 A good example of this is a webinar sales funnel.
 Typically, a business will host a live webinar several times to work out any kinks in the delivery and sales pitch.
 They’ll take their final video and set up an ad campaign that runs to the webinar, which creates an evergreen marketing strategy.

 Evergreen content is necessary for staying relevant for the long term.
-Provide training to your team on what is evergreen content because it’s a strategy to help increase your brand’s authority.
+Using evergreen content on your blog will help increase your brand’s expertise, authority, and trust.
 It will also improve search engine rankings and page views, which are necessary for getting your message in front of more people.